mod_progress

 • status: HTTP status code of response.

-received, request_size, sent and response_size are only available if state is "running" or "done".
+received, request_size, sent and response_size are only available if state is "running" or "done". status is only available if state is "error".

 Example